 "I tested a 2014 Sienna with all-wheel drive during some of this year's worst weather," Cars.com Managing Editor David Thomas said.
 "I was impressed by how much traction I was getting from a standing stop on ice- and snow-packed roads.
 The Sienna just didn't slip.
 I drove a Dodge Grand Caravan in similar weather weeks before and it got me home, but it didn't have that grip."

 Wiesenfelder noted that all-wheel-drive Siennas come with run-flat tires, which are more expensive to replace than conventional tires, and no spare tire.

-Chrysler created the modern minivan in 1984 and, as it marks its 30th year of minivan production, it continues to lead the industry in sales by a wide margin.
+Chrysler created the modern minivan in 1984 and, as it marked its 30th year of minivan production, it continued to lead the industry in sales by a wide margin.

 Combined sales of the Chrysler Town & Country and Dodge Grand Caravan were 246,307 in 2013.
 Among other major players, Honda sold 128,987 Odysseys (making it the top-selling individual model), and Toyota sold 121,117 Siennas.

 Honda spokesman Chris Martin said dealers in snowy sections of the country continue to ask for an all-wheel-drive minivan, but he noted that the Odyssey outsells the Sienna without it.